1.5 Falls

 Fall Prevention

-- Guards should be on every floor hole into which a worker can accidentally walk (using a railing and toe-board or a floor hole cover).
+- Guards should be on every floor hole into which a worker can accidentally walk in to (using a railing and toe-board or a floor hole cover).

 - Guard rails and toe-board should be around every elevated open sided platform, floor or runway.